terraform-google-modules/terraform-google-event-function/examples/delete-vms-without-cmek/README.md

 The Service Account which will be used to invoke this module must have the following IAM roles:

-- Pub/Sub Admin
+- Pub/Sub Admin: `roles/pubsub.admin`
-- Storage Admin
+- Storage Admin: `roles/storage.admin`
-- Cloud Functions Developer
+- Cloud Functions Developer: `roles/cloudfunctions.developer`
-- Logging Sink Admin
+- Logging Config Writer: `roles/logging.configWriter`

 ### APIs